mathigon/textbooks/content/divisibility-and-primes/content.md

 > id: prime-test-1

 ::: column.grow
-Throughout history, people have tried to calculate larger and larger primes.
-In 1460, the largest known prime number was 131,071.
-In 1772, [Leonard Euler](bio:euler) showed that 2,147,483,647 is prime.
+Throughout history, people have tried to find larger and larger prime numbers.
+In 1460, the largest known prime was 131,071.
+In 1772, [Leonard Euler](bio:euler)
+showed that 2,147,483,647 is also prime.

-With the arrival of computers in the 20th century, calculating large primes became much faster and easier.
-Currently, the largest known prime number has 22,338,618 digits – you would need 5000 sheets of paper to print it out!
-It was discovered in September 2015 using a network of many thousands of computers around the world, run by volunteers, students and universities.
+With the arrival of computers in the 20th century, calculating large primes became much easier.
+Currently, the largest known prime number has 22,338,618 digits.
+You would need 5000 sheets of paper to print it out!
+It was discovered in September 2015 using a network of thousands of computers around the world, run by volunteers, students and universities.
 ::: column(width=300)

     img(src="images/network.jpg" width=300 height=200)